Native American and Indigenous Studies

 A minimum of seven courses:

-Offered at various levels, foundation courses provide an opportunity to hear Native perspectives and are taught from a philosophical perspective that reflects Native studies theories, pedagogies, and methodologies.
+Offered at various levels, foundation courses provide an opportunity to hear and learn about Native and Indigenous perspectives and are taught from a philosophical perspective that reflects theories, pedagogies, and methodologies of Native American and Indigenous studies.

 These courses must be selected from the courses currently approved by the Five College NAIS Committee as counting toward the certificate.
 That list is available at available on the program website.
 Courses not on this list may be approved for inclusion by campus program advisors in consultation with the committee.